Heap Sort in Data Structure: An Overview

 - Efficiency: Heap sort has a time complexity of O(n log n) in all cases, where 'n' is the number of elements to be sorted.
 This makes it more efficient than many other sorting algorithms, such as bubble sort or insertion sort, which have higher time complexities in the worst case.

-- Space efficiency: Heap sort in data structure sorts the elements in place, meaning it does not require additional memory proportional to the number of elements being sorted.
+- Space efficiency: Heap sort sorts the elements in place, meaning it does not require additional memory proportional to the number of elements being sorted.
 It achieves this by utilizing the original array to build a binary heap and then performing in-place swaps to sort the elements.

 - Guaranteed worst-case performance: Unlike some other sorting algorithms, such as quicksort, which have a worst-case time complexity of O(n^2) in certain scenarios, heap sort guarantees a worst-case time complexity of O(n log n) regardless of the input data distribution.
 This predictability makes it a reliable choice in situations where worst-case performance is critical.